CivicActions/ssp-toolkit/docs/controls/SA.md

 The CivicActions Customer Support team, described in control SA-3(b), handles questions about how to use the system.
 Questions are submitted by sending an email to support@civicactions.com, which triggers the creation of a ticket in the CivicActions customer support ticketing system.

+##### Ilias

+The public documentation at Ilias.de contains user documentation for the information system that describes:
+- user-accessible security functions/mechanisms and how to effectively use those security functions/mechanisms;
+- methods for user interaction, which enables individuals to use the system, component, or service in a more secure manner; and
+- user responsibilities in maintaining the security of the system, component, or service;

 #### c

 ##### CivicActions

 If the information needed to answer a question is not already included in the website's public-facing documentation, a ticket is created to determine whether the question is sufficiently general in nature to warrant adding the answer to the website's documentation.

+##### Ilias

+As a popular and well-used and maintained free and open source (FOSS) project, in the event that sought after documentation is not available on Ilias.de, it can usually be found in one of the many forums, mailing lists or Stack Exchange sites covering Ilias and its many contributed modules.

 #### d